14 min from our Beltsville HQ · ZIP 20903, 20904 · Bilingual EN/ES

 White Oak homes & HVAC

 White Oak's housing stock is dominated by mid-century construction tied to the original FDA and federal-lab workforce: 1950s and 1960s brick ramblers, split-levels, and Cape Cods, mixed with garden-apartment complexes and townhome clusters along New Hampshire Avenue.
 Newer infill and condos have appeared near the FDA's White Oak campus expansion.
 The older single-family homes typically run sheet-metal trunk-and-branch duct systems paired with retrofitted central AC and gas furnaces, and much of that ductwork is original — decades of accumulated dust, prior-owner debris, and sometimes leftover renovation drywall dust.
 The dense apartment and townhome segment often relies on shared or stacked HVAC arrangements where one neighbor's smoking, cooking, or pets can migrate.
-The local niche angle: many White Oak households are multi-generational and budget-conscious, so transparent calculator pricing and a measured IAQ Lab Report matter more here than upsells.
 We size the job to the real duct layout, not a one-price-fits-all guess.

 Common duct & air-quality issues in White Oak